 - Warm liquid ingredients: Combine the milk, water, 4 tablespoons butter, and sugar in a microwave-safe bowl.
 Microwave until temperature of the mixture reaches between 95°-115°F (about 1 minute).
 No cooler, no warmer.
 Use an instant read thermometer.
 Stir until butter is at least mostly melted.

-- Combine with the yeast: Pour the heated mixture into the bowl of a stand mixer.
+- Combine with the yeast: Pour the heated mixture into the bowl of a stand mixer and add salt.
 Sprinkle the yeast over top.

-- Stir in dry ingredients: Add 3 cups of the flour and mix on medium speed with the dough hook attachment.
+- Stir in flour: Add 3 cups of the flour and mix on medium speed with the dough hook attachment.
 (I like to use the dough hook with my hand to get the ingredients combined then place dough hook onto the stand mixer to do the rest.)
 Continue to mix for 3 minutes while adding the remaining flour 1/4th cup at a time until dough is no longer sticking to the sides.
 I rarely use all 4 cups.
 You want it tacky, not too dry.